Sara-Farazi/axe/README.md

 # Axe (means Image in Farsi)

-Axe is my project for the shopify internship challenege described here.
+Axe is my project for the Shopify internship challenge.
 Here is how I created the project:

 ## Find dataset
 I found a useful image dataset on Kaggle.
 It's a collection of ~30K images from Flickr with descriptions of what's in each picture.